-Snowbirds and Travellers to the US
+Snowbirds and Travelers to the US

 A lot of retirees travel south each winter to escape the cold.
 They are probably well aware how their medical coverage through OHIP works (up to 212 days which is effectively 7 months) and hopefully purchase adequate “travel insurance“, so they don’t find themselves in a financial mess should a medical emergency occur.
 An important change initiated by the Internal Revenue Service (IRS) occurred on June 30th, 2014 which might have Canadians rethinking how long they actually stay in the US.